mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### Vaadin Client-side corrective measures

-TODO this is not correct

-When the client detects the connection being broken (this usually takes up to 5 minutes and doesn't depend on heartbeat frequency, since heartbeats are only used to keep the connection alive and to close idle UIs server-side), the client will basically perform the same corrective algorithm, both for WebSocket and LONG_POLLING.
-However, the effects are subtly different.

-In both cases, we start with a state that a UIDL message has not been received for 5 minutes from the server.
-In both cases, Vaadin Client tries to resync by sending a resync request.
+When the "out-of-order UIDL" condition is detected, the client will wait 5 seconds to hopefully receive the missing UIDL responses.
+If the messages did not arrive in time, Vaadin Client will now ignore them and will attempt to perform a full resync: the client will try to download a complete server-side state of all components, redrawing them from scratch.
+To achieve that, the client sends a resync request.

 In case of WEBSOCKET:

-1. The resync request is sent over XHR (a new fresh HTTP request), which reaches the server.
+1. The resync request is sent over the websocket connection.
-2. The server responds with UIDL over WebSocket connection (which is broken), and so the message gets lost.
+2. The websocket connection is broken and thus the request is lost.
 3. Vaadin Client now freezes, endlessly waiting for a resync response which will never come.

 The observable effect is that the client will freeze endlessly.